PRX/Infrastructure/stacks/README.md

 # Misc

 - The Augury stack currently assumes that the bucket referenced in AdFilesS3BucketArn is in the same region where Augury tasks are being launched
+- After the Castle DB is created, a user needs to be created

 ## Amazon SES